AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Results

-To conclude the analysis of the aforementioned dataset, Table~\ref{tab:model_performance_summary} provides a detailed summary of each training model's performance, including the mean prediction time per safety function with $1000$ points and its standard deviation, as well as the mean MSE of the dataset and its standard deviation.
+To conclude the analysis of the aforementioned dataset, Table~\ref{tab:model_performance_summary} provides a detailed summary of each training model's performance, including the mean computations time per safety function with $1000$ points and its standard deviation, as well as the mean MSE of the dataset and its standard deviation.
+For comparison, we also show the computation time of the safety functions obtained through the classical method.
+As explained in \ref{Appendix_A}, these functions are computed using Eq.~\ref{True_Noisy_Safety_function} and evaluated on the same set of points $Q$ as the predicted safety functions.
+The average computation time is calculated over the $1500$ safety functions of the last dataset and over $50$ iterations of the equation, assuming convergence is reached.

 As expected, increasing the amount of information sampled from a system, results in longer prediction times and reduced MSE.
 However, for models processing $500$ points or fewer, no significant variation in computation time was observed.
 This consistency in computation time is likely attributed to the hardware specifications used for executing the models, as discussed in Sec.~\ref{Methodology_sec}.
 This lower threshold reflects the computational overhead of the programs that can be optimized to meet a application requirement.